BahauddinChishte/helm/README.md

 | `npm run preview`    | Preview production build locally            |
 | `npm run astro ...`  | Run Astro CLI commands                      |

+## Deployment

+The site is configured for Netlify deployment:

+- Builds are triggered on git push
+- Configuration is in `netlify.toml`
+- Environment variables are set in Netlify dashboard

+See [DEPLOYMENT.md](./docs/DEPLOYMENT.md) for detailed deployment instructions.

 ## Browser Support

 - Chrome (last 2 versions)